-Some positions require employees to be bilingual, proficient in Canada's two official languages – English and French, while others require English only.
+Some positions require employees to be bilingual, proficient in Canada's two official languages – English and French, while others require English or French only.
 For bilingual positions, employees must be able to communicate in English and in French at a BBB level.
 "BBB" refers to the levels that you must be able to demonstrate in reading, writing and oral communication in your second official language.

 If a candidate is successful at the Second Language Evaluation (SLE), they may be invited to the next stage of the selection process.

 If a candidate is not successful at the SLE, they will have to wait 30 days to re-test and refresh their application.

 The Agency's Physical Abilities Standard test is a screening tool used to assess a person's ability to perform the physically demanding use of force training that is taught as part of the Officer Induction Training Program.